Policy Review Process

 - Work with REO to confirm that the document in question is a Policy, not a procedure or guideline.
 See definitions in the Policy on Policies.
 Procedures/guidelines do not need to follow this process.

 - Seek stakeholder input, including President’s Cabinet or Office of the General Counsel if necessary, on the Policy content and implementation plan; document which stakeholders were consulted and attach that documentation with submission to the UPC;

-- Sponsor to confirm either that the President’s Cabinet does not need to see the Policy or that the President’s Cabinet has already been informed of the Policy and has no concerns;
+- Confirm either that the President’s Cabinet does not need to see the Policy or that the President’s Cabinet has already been informed of the Policy and has no concerns;

 - Determine whether there are existing versions of Policies on the unit’s or others’ webpage(s) that should be removed;

 - Ensure Policy is in the most recent version of the Board-approved template; and

 UPC Review of New Policies

 - The steps set forth above must be completed before submitting the Policy to the UPC to review.
 When the Sponsor and REO are satisfied with the form and content of the Policy, the REO will submit the Policy to the UPC via webform on Policies webpage.
 The UPC may invite the REO to the committee meeting to answer questions about the proposed Policy.

 - Upon receipt of the Policy, the UPC will assign a member of the committee to be responsible for that Policy (Responsible Member).
 The Responsible Member will usually be the member who represents the division that submitted the Policy.

 - The UPC meets to review the proposed Policy for the following: